blakeelias/tau2-bench/METHODOLOGICAL_ISSUE_REPORT.md

 - **Task Completion**: Did agent complete all feasible tasks?
 - **Transfer Appropriateness**: Did agent transfer at the right time?

 This allows recognizing that an agent might correctly refuse a request AND correctly transfer, even if they didn't complete every possible task.
+Currently, transferring is not listed as an action that gets measured and can count as a "required action" that gets successfully completed.

 ## Impact